thiagopaixao/astro_sveltia/src/content/pages/expulsions.md

         txtColor: ''
         bgColor: ''
         mapView: map2_view4
-      - type: MapView
-        txtColor: ''
-        bgColor: ''
-        desktop: 500px
-        tablet: ''
-        mobile: ''
-        mapView: map2_view4
       - type: Spacer
         hasDropCap: false
         content: Weeks latter, on 16 December 2015, another violent land-clearing operation was conducted across the area.
 Once again at dawn and without prior notice and judicial order, state and private security forces and evicted more 14 families.
 Similar to the displacements of September, all the houses were destroyed in front of the families as a way of terrorizing them and preventing their return.
         desktop: 500px
         tablet: ''
         mobile: ''
-      - type: Text
-        hasDropCap: false
-        content: Weeks latter, on 16 December 2015, another violent land-clearing operation was conducted across the area.
-Once again at dawn and without prior notice and judicial order, state and private security forces and evicted more 14 families.
-Similar to the displacements of September, all the houses were destroyed in front of the families as a way of terrorizing them and preventing their return.
-        txtColor: ''
-        bgColor: ''
-        mapView: map2_view5
       - type: MapView
         txtColor: ''
         bgColor: ''